mdanb/epigenetic_effects_on_mutational_landscape/README.md

 - cell_type: cell type annotation
 - tissue: tissue name from which the cell comes from (again, must correspond to TISSUE_TYPE in the name of the fragment file, see above)

-The metadata file needs to be in `data/metadata` and must be called `[ANNOTATION].csv` where `ANNOTATION` is your desired name for the particular annotation of the cells that you used.
+The metadata file needs to be in `data/metadata` and must be called `[ANNOTATION].csv` where `ANNOTATION` is your desired name for the cell annotations that you used.